Bakkt Holdings Inc. (BKKT) Shares Up Despite Recent Market Volatility

 Jefferies gave a rating of “Hold” to BKKT, setting the target price at $28 in the report published on November 11th of the previous year.

-During the last 5 trading sessions, BKKT remain unchanged, which changed the moving average for the period of 200-days by -22.87% in comparison to the 20-day moving average, which settled at $1.4955.
-In addition, Bakkt Holdings Inc. saw 44.54% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, BKKT rose by +3.25%, which changed the moving average for the period of 200-days by -32.91% in comparison to the 20-day moving average, which settled at $1.5560.
+In addition, Bakkt Holdings Inc. saw 33.61% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading